chris-currie/simple-rag/readme.md

     pip install -r requirements.txt
     ```

 6. **Set up environment variables** (if needed, e.g., API keys or config files).
-You will need to specify your OPEN_API_KEY in your environment.
-If running locally then create an `.env` file with OPEN_API_KEY=your-key.
+You will need to specify your OPENAI_API_KEY in your environment.
+If running locally then create an `.env` file with OPENAI_API_KEY=your-key.

 ---